- NRSA Postdoctoral Fellow, NIDDK, 1981-1983, Advisor: Dr. Elizabeth F. Neufeld

 - How altered sphingolipid metabolism causes disease.

-- How to treat patients with genetic disorders of sphingolipid metabolism.
+- How to treat patients with disorders of sphingolipid metabolism.

 - The Ormdl genes regulate the sphingolipid synthesis pathway to ensure proper myelination and neurologic function in mice.

 - Clarke BA, Majumder S, Zhu H, Lee YT, Kono M, Li C, Khanna C, Blain H, Schwartz R, Huso VL, Byrnes C, Tuymetova G, Dunn TM, Allende ML, Proia RL.

 - Elife (2019 Dec 27) 8.
 Abstract/Full Text

 - A perilous path: the inborn errors of sphingolipid metabolism.

 - J Lipid Res (2019 Mar) 60:475-483.
 Abstract/Full Text

 Research in Plain Language